typelevel/kind-projector/README.md

 def firstGeneric[A](xs: List[A]): Option[A] = xs.headOption
 ```

+Having implemented these methods, we can see that the second just
+generalizes the first to work with any type: the function bodies are
-We can implement both of these methods.
-We'd like to be able to
+identical.
+We'd like to be able to rewrite each of these methods as a
-rewrite each of these as a function value, but we can only represent
+function value, but we can only represent the first method
-the first method (`firstInt`) this way:
+(`firstInt`) this way:

 ```scala
 val firstInt0: List[Int] => Option[Int] = _.headOption
 val firstGeneric0 <what to put here???>
 ```

+(One reason to want to do this rewrite is that we might have a method
+like `.map` which we'd like to pass an anonymous function value.)

 Several libraries define their own polymorphic function types, such as
 the following polymorphic version of `Function1` (which we can use to